Leuchtfeuer/typo3-secure-downloads/Documentation/Index.rst

    en

 :Copyright:
-   since 2006 by the athors
+   since 2006 by the authors

 :Author:
    Leuchtfeuer Digital Marketing